user04f8/registration-magic/README.md

 Backend
 - `cd backend`
-- `py main.py`
+- `py main.py` or `nohup py main.py &`
 See `backend\README.md` for more details on running the backend server

 ## Project Structure

-parenthesis = optional
+### Frontend

-- Flutter frontend
+Built in Flutter
+  - User login page
-  - Ability to search for and add courses, stored locally (or to a server)
+  - Can search for and add courses, stored locally
-  - Ability to schedule registration (when does your registration open?)
-  - Ability to send this data to the backend
+  - Schedules registration, sent to Flask API on backend
-  - (User login page)
-- Python backend
+### Backend
+Built in Python with Flask to receive API info
   - Ability to send requests from backend to Student Link to make the registration requests
+    - User, Semester, Course data structures and url param generator functions defined in `user.py` and `courses.py`
+   - API using Flask
+    - Async scheduler and Flask server in `main.py`
   - Storing all SelectIt IDs for every course
+    - Course database handled via `coursedb.py`
-    - web scraping
+    - Web scraping via Selenium
-    - ** can scrape from value token of the input tag defining the checkbox TL;DR use the checkbox to get SelectIt info **
+      - Scrapes from the value token of the input tag defining the checkbox i.e. we use the checkbox to get SelectIt info
-- (Firebase database, or MongoDB -- can decide later for storing user data through authentication)

 ## Application Demo
 -   https://www.youtube.com/watch?v=ln91Cqp5xLY

 ## Team Members
+-   Nathan Clark: nbclark@bu.edu
+-   Sadman Kabir: kabirs@bu.edu
+-   Oluwaseun Angelo Soyannwo: seun@bu.edu
 -   Cynthia Young: mcyoung@bu.edu
--   Sadman Kabir: kabirs@bu.edu
--   Nathan Clark: nbclark@bu.edu
 -   Peter West: flibble@bu.edu
--   Oluwaseun Angelo Soyannwo: seun@bu.edu